suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/Neural%20network%20predictions.jpg"/>

-__K Neighbors Regression:__ This model works with the help of the total neighbors which are defined earlier in order to perform the regression task of predicting the difficulty of texts.
-There is more scatter as compared to neural networks we have trained and defined earlier.
+__K Neighbors Regression:__ This model relies on the previously defined total neighbors to accomplish the regression task of predicting text difficulty.
+However, there is a higher degree of dispersion compared to the neural networks we have previously trained and established.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/K%20neighbors%20regression%20predictions.jpg"/>

-__PLS Regression:__ This stands for Partial Least Squares (PLS) regression which uses a combination of principal component analysis (PCA) and multiple linear regression to generate predictions.
-The model performance is quite similar to neural networks.
-However, there is more scatter in this approach compared to neural networks.
+__PLS Regression:__ The approach utilized here is Partial Least Squares (PLS) regression, which combines principal component analysis (PCA) with multiple linear regression to make predictions.
+The performance of this model closely resembles that of neural networks.
+Nevertheless, when compared to neural networks, there is a slightly higher level of variability in the results obtained using this approach.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/PLS%20regression%20plot.jpg"/>

-__Decision Tree Regression:__ Looks like a decision tree regressor is not performing as well as the other models we have tested earlier.
-While a decision tree regressor is a complex model capable of capturing important distinctions and insights, it was unable to perform optimally.
-Therefore, we should not always be relying on a few set of models for all the machine learning tasks as it would really depend on the dataset used for making the predictions.
+__Decision Tree Regression:__ Despite its capability to capture important distinctions and insights, the decision tree regressor did not exhibit the same level of performance as the other models we previously tested.
+This highlights the importance of not relying solely on a limited set of models for all machine learning tasks, as the effectiveness of a model often depends on the specific dataset used for prediction.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/Decision%20tree%20regression%20plot.jpg"/>

-__Gradient Boosted Decision Tree Regression:__ This method does not work as well as the other models we have seen so far.
-The best performing model was the neural network architecture as it was better able to make predictions about the text difficulty.
+__Gradient Boosted Decision Tree Regression:__ Among the models we have examined, this method demonstrates inferior performance compared to the others.
+The neural network architecture stands out as the top performer, exhibiting a greater capability to accurately predict text difficulty.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/Gradient%20boosted%20decision%20tree%20plot.jpg"/>

-We have chosen the neural network archicture we defined earlier as it was able to perform optimally.
-In addition, we used different encoding techniques for the text which is word2vec approach.
-Below is a graph that shows the mean squared error and how it reduces as a result of epochs run on the neural network.
-The model seems to be slightly overfitting but it is doing a decent job.
+After careful evaluation, we have selected the neural network architecture we previously defined due to its exceptional performance.
+Moreover, we employed the word2vec approach for text encoding.
+A graph depicting the mean squared error demonstrates a gradual reduction with each epoch executed on the neural network.
+Although there is a slight indication of overfitting, overall, the model is delivering satisfactory results.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/Neural%20network%20word%20to%20vec%20loss%20plot.jpg"/>

-Here is a similar graph but the main difference is that it uses the TFIDF word2vec approach instead of just the word2vec.
-It has better performance overall as compared to just using word2vec as highlighted in the graph.
+Presented below is a comparable graph illustrating the performance of a model utilizing the TFIDF word2vec approach, which differs from the previous graph that solely employed word2vec.
+Notably, the TFIDF word2vec approach demonstrates superior overall performance, as evidenced by the graph.
+The improved results indicate that incorporating TFIDF enhances the model's predictive capabilities.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/Neural%20network%20tfidf%20loss%20plot.jpg"/>

-These are the final predictions of the best model under the best encoding strategies for the text.
-Overall, there is a less scatter between the predictions and the actual data, indicating a good performance increase compared to the base models.
+The final predictions obtained from the best model, utilizing the optimal encoding strategies for the text, exhibit reduced scatter when compared to the actual data.
+This indicates a substantial improvement in performance compared to the baseline models.
+The tighter alignment between predictions and actual data highlights the effectiveness of the chosen model and encoding strategies.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/Neural%20network%20predictions%20last.jpg"/>